 The provider tried to fix the product, and after six nerve-racking, mostly sleepless months, the application was finally deployed.
 Well, the bad news is that it was over the budget, after the deadline, the customer was disappointed, and the partner ended up with no profit at all.
 And eventually, he was the one to be seen as a villain.

 Do you, as a customer, need a Robin to help you fight such risks?
 How to avoid them?
 Does this story remind you of anything?
-If yes – then I may have a solution for your problem.
+If yes – then I may have a solution to your problem.
 Let me tell you what are the must-dos in IT projects.

 1. Know the technology